 Religious Studies is taught to all girls in Years 7, 8 and 9, and is a core subject at GCSE.
-Theology is then an option at A Level, but all girls continue with at least two terms of Religious Studies in the Sixth Form.
+Theology is then an option at A Level, but all girls continue with a programme of philosophical, religious and ethical thought in the Sixth Form.

 In Years 7 to 8, girls follow a course inspired by the CTS series The Way, The Truth and The Life.
 They explore subjects such as the person of Jesus, the nature of discipleship, and the meaning of the Hebrew scripture.
 The course makes imaginative use of drama, art, music and film in delivering the syllabus.

-In Year 9 girls begin with a study of vocation and conscience, and then move on to begin the GCSE course.
+In Year 9 girls begin with an exploration of philosophical and ethical concepts, and then move on to begin the GCSE course.

 At GCSE, Religious Studies is a compulsory subject at St Mary’s, and follows the AQA B course.
 Areas of study include Roman Catholic belief and practice, Judaism, and moral principles.
 The girls consider Christian approaches to moral and ethical topics such as marriage, the family, and social justice.

 At A Level, pupils follow the OCR course.
 This involves exploration of the philosophy of religion, religion and ethics, and developments in Christian theology.